-WHEREAS, the City's Local Contract Review Board has determined that using the CM/GC form of contracting for the renovation of the Astoria Public Library (Library) will be most beneficial to the City and its residents, based on the findings attached as Exhibit A; and
+WHEREAS, the City's Local Contract Review Board has determined that using the CM/GC form of contracting for the construction of the 16th St. Distribution Waterline Replacement Project will be most beneficial to the City and its residents, based on the findings attached as Exhibit A; and

-WHEREAS, selection of a CM/GC firm for renovation of the Library will be made using a Request for Proposal (RFP) that identifies specific selection criteria, includes the CM/GC's fee for services, and requires the CM/GC to provide full performance and payment bonds for the work, following detailed review of the design documents; and
+WHEREAS, selection of a CM/GC firm for replacement of the 16th St Distribution Waterline will be made using a Request for Proposal (RFP) that identifies specific selection criteria, includes the CM/GC's fee for services, and requires the CM/GC to provide full performance and payment bonds for the work, following detailed review of the design documents; and

-WHEREAS, pursuant to ORS 279C.335(5)(b), the City published notice of the proposed exemption in the Daily Journal of Commerce 14 days prior to the date on which the City Council intends to take action to approve the exemption, with an additional notice published in the Astorian the following day; and
+WHEREAS, pursuant to ORS 279C.335(5)(b), the City published notice of the proposed exemption in the Daily Journal of Commerce 14 days prior to the date on which the City Council intends to take action to approve the exemption, with an additional notice published in the Astorian; and

-WHERAS, pursuant to ORS 279C.335(5), the City held the requested public hearing to allow comments on the Local Contract Review Board's draft findings on October 6, 2023; and
+WHERAS, pursuant to ORS 279C.335(5), the City held the requested public hearing to allow comments on the Local Contract Review Board's draft findings on November 20, 2023; and

-WHEREAS, after due deliberation, the City Council, acting as the Local Contract Review Board, hereby adopts the Findings of Fact in support of an exemption from competitive bidding to permit the award of a CM/GC contract for construction of the Library, as set forth in Exhibit A.
+WHEREAS, after due deliberation, the City Council, acting as the Local Contract Review Board, hereby adopts the Findings of Fact in support of an exemption from competitive bidding to permit the award of a CM/GC contract for construction of the 16th St. Distribution Waterline Replacement Project, as set forth in Exhibit A.